 The Perfect Weekend Getaway

-For the modern adventurer and city explorer, the Arlo Hotel Hudson Square is right up your alley.
+For the modern adventurer and city explorer, the Arlo SoHo is right up your alley.
 48 hours wasn’t nearly enough, but I’m sure I’ll be back.